Ultra-Processed Foods Can Be Good For You?

 No matter what category you pick from this study they are all ultra-processed and they are all part of category 4 in the NOVA system which means you cannot make them in your kitchen and you cannot purchase most of the ingredients in your local grocery store.
 Again, if ‘food’ is made with ingredients you cannot source yourself from a grocery store or farmers market – you have to ask, is it even food?

 Changing Habits is your stepping stone to move out of the ultra-processed food aisles and into the foods that will create health for you, your family and the planet.
 It is a step-by-step process but just think in one year if you make one change a week you will have made 52 changes which in turn will increase health outcomes.
-Just taking half the ultra-processed foods out of your diet and eating the other half will not create health and energy like food based on our ancestral past.
+Just taking half the ultra-processed foods out of your diet and eating the other half for the rest of your life will not create health and energy like food based on our ancestral past.
 Seasonal real foods, prepared by you to feed your family to heal this nation.

 My book Lab to Table, goes through what the food processing industry has done to our foods and what it does to your health and what is your alternative.
 Step by step, habit by habit it can be done.